espressomd/espresso/doc/sphinx/running.rst

 Notes:

+* In step 4, only those coordinates are scaled for which ``direction`` is set.
-* The for the instantaneous pressure the same limitations of applicability hold as described in :ref:`Pressure`
+* The for the instantaneous pressure the same limitations of applicability hold as described in :ref:`Pressure`.
 * The particle forces :math:`F` include interactions as well as a friction and noise term analogous to the terms in the :ref:`Langevin thermostat`.
 * The particle forces are only calculated in step 5 and then reused in step 1 of the next iteration.
 See :ref:`Velocity Verlet Algorithm` for the implications of that.